-As of 30 September 2015, the Fund consisted of investments in 25 companies, compared to 24 investments at 30 June 2015.
-The top ten investments represented 47.6% of the Fund on 30 September 2015, while they represented 51.5% of the Fund on 30 June 2015.
-The cash position was 15.8% compared with 15.7% at the end of the prior quarter.
+As of 30 September 2015, the Fund consisted of investments in 25 companies.
+The top ten investments represented 47.9% of the Fund on 30 September 2015 and the cash position was 15.7%.

 The separation of eBay into PayPal and eBay marketplaces crystallised on 17 July and PayPal started trading independently on the NASDAQ on 20 July. eBay has been strong and is amongst the top contributors during the quarter.
 Post spin, eBay has been disclosing more information about the new eBay business and received a more granular coverage from research houses.
 This benefited the share price.
 Conversely, PayPal's share price was down 20% over the quarter, giving up some of its strength immediately after the split.